 React Quick Start

-Build your first checkout form with FloPay in a React application.
+Build your first embedded checkout with FloPay in a React application.

 React Quick Start